Twitter Monitor

 Pro tips

-Retweets, quote-tweets, media, and links are fully preserved in the forwarded message.
+Retweets, quote-tweets, replies, media, and links are fully preserved in the forwarded message.

 Need the feed in another channel?
 Untrack in the current one, then re-track in the new spot.